PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 # Tools

+It's possible to work with cheap tools and supplies if you're very skilled.

+But if you cheap out on solder or soldering iron "because you're just a beginner" you will be in for a lot of pain and suffering.

+Come to the Discord server for advice on what to get if you're at all unsure.

 ## Required Tools

 1. Temperature-controlled soldering iron with a moderate size chisel tip.
 DO NOT USE AN UNCONTROLLED TEMPERATURE IRON!